Aswith2301/LPG-Gas-Detection-and-Alert-System-Network-using-Arduino-UNO-and-MCP2515-CAN-Bus/README.md

-# LPG Gas Detection and Alert Network using Arduino UNO and MCP2515
+# LPG Gas Detection & Alert System (NETWORK) using Arduino UNO and MCP2515 CAN Bus